YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-3rd-gen.md

 >}}

 - First original: 2019-02-20
-  - Song: 「Boom Ganda」
+  - Song: 《Boom Ganda》

 {{% sembox boxstyle="qbs_generic" qmarkstyle="" boxcolour="qbc_magenta" attribalign="txt_right" srctitle="" srclink="" srcrel="noopener external" attribto="" attriblink="" attribrel="noopener external" %}}
 As of 2022-02-14, embed for the official music video is disabled.
 If this has been fixed, please leave a comment below and we will embed it.
 {{% /sembox %}}

 - Sample songs:
-  - 「Ikaw At Ako」 [^ppop-generation-songs-ikaw-at-ako]
+  - 《Ikaw At Ako》 [^ppop-generation-songs-ikaw-at-ako]
-  - 「Hanap-hanap」 [^ppop-generation-songs-hanap-hanap]
+  - 《Hanap-hanap》 [^ppop-generation-songs-hanap-hanap]
-  - 「Ikaw Na」 [^ppop-generation-songs-ikaw-na]
+  - 《Ikaw Na》 [^ppop-generation-songs-ikaw-na]
 - Did you know?
   - ***PPOP Generation*** debuted with 45 members.
   - The ***PPOP Generation*** Theater is located at Teatrino, Greenhills, San Juan City, Philippines.